Borderline Personality Disorder Manipulation: Signs and How to Respond

 Image Source: unsplash

-Victimization and Emotional Blackmail
+Victimization and Emotional Manipulation

 Triangulation and Relationship Dynamics